 SBM is proud to welcome the following master lecturers to the 2018 Annual Meeting!

 Karen Emmons, PhD, is a leader in health promotion research, cancer prevention research, and implementation science.
 She was one of the first researchers to use web technologies to tackle health behavior change and to encourage wide uptake and scalability of cancer prevention interventions, particularly for low-income and under-resourced communities.
 Dr. Emmons’ research has also focused on reducing the prevalence of multiple behavioral risk factors for cancer, including tobacco use and physical inactivity.
 Her work earned her SBM’s 2017 Distinguished Scientist Award.
-Dr. Emmons is a past SBM president and dean for academic affairs at the Harvard T.H.
+Dr. Emmons is a past SBM president, a member of the National Academy of Medicine and professor of social and behavioral sciences at the Harvard T.H.
 Chan School of Public Health.

 Thursday, April 12; 12:45 – 1:45 p.m.; Grand Ballroom A